-To mitigate risks related to the evolving global COVID-19 (coronavirus) public health emergency to the Corporation's shareholders, employees, communities and other stakeholders and based on government recommendations to avoid large gatherings, the Meeting will be conducted in a virtual only format, which will be conducted via live webcast.
-The live webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location or particular circumstances they may be facing as a result of COVID-19.
+The Meeting will be conducted in a virtual only format via live webcast.
+The live webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location.
 Shareholders will not be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend the Meeting online is provided in the Management Proxy Circular.

-Registered voting class A shareholders and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out in the Circular.
-Non-voting class B shareholders and non-registered voting class A shareholders who have not duly appointed themselves as a proxyholder will be able to attend the Meeting as guests but will not be able to ask questions or vote at the Meeting.
+Registered voting class A shareholders ("Voting Class A shareholders") and duly appointed proxyholders will be able to attend the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out in the Management Proxy Circular.
+Non-registered Voting Class A shareholders who have not duly appointed themselves as a proxyholder will be able to attend the Meeting as guests but will not be able to ask questions or vote at the Meeting.
+Non-Voting Class B shareholders can attend the Meeting as a guest but will not be able to ask questions or vote at the Meeting.

-A voting class A shareholder who wishes to appoint a person other than the management nominees identified on the form of proxy or voting instruction form (including a non-registered voting shareholder who wishes to appoint themselves to attend) must carefully follow the instructions in the Management Proxy Circular and on their form of proxy or voting instruction form.
+A Voting Class A shareholder who wishes to appoint a person other than the management nominees identified on the form of proxy or voting instruction form (including a non-registered voting shareholder who wishes to appoint themselves to attend) must carefully follow the instructions in the Management Proxy Circular and on their form of proxy or voting instruction form.
 These instructions include the additional step of registering such proxyholder with our transfer agent, Computershare Investor Services Inc., after submitting their form of proxy or voting instruction form.
-Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a username to vote in the Meeting and only being able to attend as a guest.
+Failure to register the proxyholder with our transfer agent will result in the proxyholder not receiving a control number to vote in the Meeting and only being able to attend as a guest.

-If unable to attend the Meeting, a registered voting class A shareholder may submit his or her proxy by mail, by facsimile, by telephone or over the internet in accordance with the instructions below.
+If unable to attend the Meeting, a registered Voting Class A shareholder may submit his or her proxy by mail, by facsimile, by telephone or over the internet in accordance with the instructions below.

-A non-registered voting class A shareholder should follow the instructions included on the voting instruction form provided by his or her intermediary.
+A non-registered Voting Class A shareholder should follow the instructions included on the voting instruction form provided by his or her intermediary.

 Voting by Mail Before the Meeting.
-A registered voting class A shareholder may submit his or her proxy by mail by completing, dating and signing the enclosed form of proxy and returning it using the envelope provided or otherwise to the attention of the Proxy Department of Computershare Investor Services Inc. at 100 University Avenue, 8th Floor, North Tower, Toronto, Ontario, M5J 2Y1.
+A registered Voting Class A shareholder may submit his or her proxy by mail by completing, dating and signing the enclosed form of proxy and returning it using the envelope provided or otherwise to the attention of the Proxy Department of Computershare Investor Services Inc. at 100 University Avenue, 8th Floor, North Tower, Toronto, Ontario, M5J 2Y1.

 Voting by Facsimile Before the Meeting.
-A registered voting class A shareholder may submit his or her proxy by facsimile by completing, dating and signing the enclosed form of proxy and returning it by facsimile to Computershare Investor Services Inc. at (416) 263-9524 or toll free (within North America) at (866) 249-7775.
+A registered Voting Class A shareholder may submit his or her proxy by facsimile by completing, dating and signing the enclosed form of proxy and returning it by facsimile to Computershare Investor Services Inc. at (416) 263-9524 or toll free (within North America) at (866) 249-7775].

 Voting by Telephone Before the Meeting.
-A registered voting class A shareholder may vote by telephone by calling toll free 1-866-732-VOTE (8683) or from outside of North America by calling (312) 588-4290 and following the instructions provided.
+A registered Voting Class A shareholder may vote by telephone by calling toll free 1-866-732-VOTE (8683) or from outside of North America by calling (312) 588-4290 and following the instructions provided.
 Shareholders will require the 15-digit control number (located on the front of the proxy) to identify themselves to the system.

 Voting by Internet Before the Meeting.
-A registered voting class A shareholder may vote over the internet by going to www.investorvote.com and following the instructions.
+A registered Voting Class A shareholder may vote over the internet by going to www.investorvote.com and following the instructions.
 Such shareholder will require the 15-digit control number (located on the front of the proxy) to identify themselves to the system.